oVirt/ovirt-site/source/feature/self-hosted-engine-hyper-converged-gluster-support.html.md

                During customization use CTRL-D to abort.
-               Please specify the storage you would like to use (glusterfs, iscsi, nfs3, nfs4)[nfs3]: glusterfs Do you want to configure this host for providing GlusterFS storage (requires 3 bricks)?
+               Please specify the storage you would like to use (glusterfs, iscsi, nfs3, nfs4)[nfs3]: glusterfs Do you want to configure this host for providing GlusterFS storage?
 (Yes, No)[No]:
+               Please note that Replica 3 support is required for the shared storage.
                Please specify the full shared storage connection path to use (example: host:/path): 192.168.1.107:/hosted_engine_glusterfs

 Provisioning Gluster storage on the same host for Hyper Converged support: